marianobarrios/dregex/README.md

 ### History

-"Regular expressions" are a mathematically-defined concept, invented by Stephen Kleene in 1956.
-In the most minimalistic (and original) version these expressions define languages using just literal characters, alternation ("|") and repetition ("*").
-They have well-understood properties; centrally, they can be matched against text using another well-understood abstract device, a Definite Finite Automaton (DFA).
-DFA have the important property of running on arbitrary text of length n in O(n) time and using O(1) space.
+"Regular expressions" are a mathematically defined concept, invented by Stephen Kleene in 1956.
+In their most minimalistic (and original) version, these expressions define languages using just literal characters, alternation ("|"), and repetition ("*").
+They have well-understood properties; most importantly, they can be matched against text using another well-understood abstract device: a Deterministic Finite Automaton (DFA).
+DFAs have the important property of running on arbitrary text of length n in O(n) time and using O(1) space.
 Presented with a regular expression and a candidate text, a DFA decides whether the text matches the expression.

-Some years later, regular expressions entered actual usage in the UNIX world, when Ken Thompson included them as a feature in the editor [QED](https://en.wikipedia.org/wiki/QED_(text_editor)).
-After that, they became a standard language in the world of UNIX, appearing in a variety of programs, notably the still-used [grep](https://en.wikipedia.org/wiki/Grep) tool.
+Some years later, regular expressions entered actual usage when Ken Thompson included them as a feature in the editor [QED](https://en.wikipedia.org/wiki/QED_(text_editor)).
+After that, they became a standard in the UNIX world, appearing in a variety of programs, notably the still-used [grep](https://en.wikipedia.org/wiki/Grep) tool.

-Circa 1994, Henry Spencer wrote a [grep implementation](https://github.com/garyhouston/regexp.old) that used a Non-Deterministic Finite Automaton (NFA).
-Using NFA simplifies the compilation of expressions (that is, building the automata) at the cost of complicating the execution.
-More relevant, NFA-based (more precisely, recursive backtracking) makes it easy to add new features (many of which are impossible to do with a state-machine (DFA) based implementation).
-And that's precisely what started to happen when the library was used to implement regular expressions in Perl 5 in 1994.
+Around 1994, Henry Spencer wrote a [grep implementation](https://github.com/garyhouston/regexp.old) that used a Non-Deterministic Finite Automaton (NFA).
+Using a NFA simplifies the compilation of expressions (building the automata) at the cost of complicating the execution.
+More importantly, NFA-based engines (specifically, those using recursive backtracking) make it easy to add new features, many of which are impossible to do with a state-machine (DFA) based implementation.
+That's precisely what started to happen when the library was used to implement regular expressions in Perl 5 in 1994.

-After the release of Perl 5, the extended feature-set was quickly embraced by users, and Perl-style regular expression implementations became part of the standard libraries of essentially all popular programming languages (with the notable exception of Go) and also standard infrastructure components, like the Apache and Nginx web servers.
+After the release of Perl 5, the extended feature set was quickly embraced by users, and Perl-style regular expression implementations became part of the standard libraries of virtually all popular programming languages and also standard infrastructure components, like the Apache and Nginx web servers.

 As mentioned, Perl-style expressions don't give any execution time guarantee.
-On the other hand, there are some features of Perl regular expressions that are impossible to express in a DFA, most notable backreferences (i.e., forcing to match the same text more than once).
-There are also some other features that, albeit not infeasible, complicate a DFA solution  significantly, like search and capturing groups.
+On the other hand, there are some features of Perl regular expressions that are impossible to express in a DFA, most notable backreferences (i.e., forcing a match of same text more than once).
+Other features, while not infeasible, significantly complicate a DFA solution, such as search and capturing groups.

 ### Proposal

-Regular expressions were born as a very specific tool and, almost as an accident, grew to one of the most versatile (and [abused](https://www.noulakaz.net/2007/03/18/a-regular-expression-to-check-for-prime-numbers/)) tools in the world of software.
-There is, however, a fundamental trade-off between the two prototypical implementations, which is usually ignored.
-Unbounded execution time is undesirable for many (if not all) interactive uses, as problems can happen whether either the regular expression or the text are supplied by the user.
-As example see:
+Regular expressions were born as a very specific tool and, almost by accident, grew to be one of the most versatile (and sometimes [abused](https://www.noulakaz.net/2007/03/18/a-regular-expression-to-check-for-prime-numbers/)) tools in the world of software.
+However, there is a fundamental trade-off between the two prototypical implementations that is often ignored.
+Unbounded execution time is undesirable for many (if not all) interactive uses, as problems can happen when either the regular expression or the text are supplied by the user.
+For examples, see:

 - [Coding horror: regex performance](https://blog.codinghorror.com/regex-performance/)
 - [Stack Exchange regex outage postmortem](http://stackstatus.net/post/147710624694/outage-postmortem-july-20-2016)

-For cases when advanced Perl-style features are not needed, and predictable performance is desired, using DFA-based matching is usually a compelling alternative, unfortunately made difficult by the scarcity of proper implementations in most languages. dregex offers an alternative for the Java ecosystem.
+For cases when advanced Perl-style features are not needed and predictable performance is desired, using DFA-based matching is a compelling alternative, unfortunately made difficult by the scarcity of proper implementations in most languages. dregex offers an alternative for the Java ecosystem.

 ## Supported regex flavor

-Unless specified, the regular expression flavor supported attempts to be compatible with the [Java flavor](https://docs.oracle.com/javase/9/docs/api/java/util/regex/Pattern.html).
+Unless specified, the supported regular expression flavor attempts to be compatible with the [Java flavor](https://docs.oracle.com/javase/9/docs/api/java/util/regex/Pattern.html).

 ### Supported features